doc-sheet/docker-distribution-pruner/README.md

 It is highly not advised to change these options as it can leave left-overs in repository.

 ```
--delete-versions=true - delete unreferenced versions for each found tag of the repository repository
+-delete-old-tag-versions=true - delete old versions for each found tag of the repository repository
--delete-manifests=true - delete unreferenced manifests for each found repository, this unlinks all previous revisions of tags
--delete-blobs=true - delete unreferenced blobs for each found repository, this unlinks all blobs referenced in context of this repository
--delete-global-blobs=true - physically delete manifests and blobs that are no longer used, physically removes data
 ```

 ### License